 GRE Subject Test cost and schedule

-The GRE subject test fee is $150 per test.
-You may choose one of three test dates to take these tests each year — September, October and April.
+The GRE subject test fee is USD 175 per test.
+You may choose one of three test periods to take these tests each year – September, October and April.
 You may only sign up for one exam per administration.

 Studying for the GRE general and subject tests should start with taking a practice exam to determine your strengths and weaknesses on the test you want to take.
 Test prep centres will offer these exams, but you can also find resources from ETS, the company that makes the GRE.